 For example, under the Landlord and Tenant Act 1954, there is the Security of Tenure to anyone in a business property that continues after the end of a lease period unless it is ended via one of the ways in the Act.

 This is why it is always important to get legal advice and have the right people assist with the process, to avoid stepping on any legal issues that could cause you problems.

 Can a landlord lock out a commercial tenant?

 Under the ‘peaceable re-entry’ a landlord can change the locks on a property after a certain number of days without rent being paid.
 But as mentioned above, there are risks and issues involved with going down this route that may mean you would be better to consider the court proceedings route.
 This protects you from any repercussions from taking this step.

 Get the best professional help

-As experts in CRAR and as High Court Enforcement Officers, Able Investigations is the right choice for the professional help you need for the different stages of a commercial tenant eviction.
+As experts in CRAR and as High Court Enforcement Officers, Able Investigations is the right choice for the professional help you need for the different stages of this kind of tenant eviction.
 We can help you to evict a tenant legally and correctly, ensuring you don’t face any legal issues after and can move forward with your commercial property as you wish.